arshpunia/shark-chain/README.md

 Please note that `task-name` needs to be in today's TODO list for shark-chain to recognize the task and mark it as complete.

+Running this command will also report your completion ratio for today, in addition to the mean completion ratio for the week.

 ## Marking an auxiliary task as completed ##

 To mark an auxiliary task as complete: